CSKingMartin/capstoneFramework/demo_modules/lesson3.md

 </button>
 ```

 This is some HTML and represents a button that uses the built in tags.
-This is fine, and we can easily write some CSS to help format this as well.
+To reiterate: this is NOT a custom class. ```<button>``` already exists in the language.
+For simple solutions, this is a handy.
+We can easily write some CSS to help format this as well.

 ```
+//CSS
 button {
 	background: green;
 }